-Leadership role of nurse managers from the viewpoint of portuguese nurses
+Leadership roles of nurse managers from the Portuguese nurse’s viewpoint

 Background & Aim: The leadership role adopted by nurse managers has a fundamental role in the quality of care.
 Leadership is fundamental to the successful provision of health services due to its effect on health professionals and patients.
 This study aims to characterize the leadership roles of nurse managers in clinical nurse’s perspective.